idvorkin/idvorkin.github.io/_d/90days.md

 **Rigidity** - If need control, might dig in heels instead of being flexible when stuff changes.

 **Isolation** - You need to have allies, and see the underground network of information.
-Easy to happen 1) don't make time for connections, 2) over rely on official informaion 3) over rely on a few people 4) Discounraged key people from talking to you - either for 1 shoot the messenger, or 2 becuse you've scared them off.
+Easy to happen 1) don't make time for connections, 2) over rely on official information 3) over rely on a few people 4) Discouraged key people from talking to you - either for 1 shoot the messenger, or 2 because you've scared them off.

 **Avoiding hard decisions** - Perhaps you don't have the information you need, or you're worried about life impact on others, or you think it gets easier over time.
 But it gets harder.